quibbious/CC-ARPANET/README.md

 - exit the computer and do the same process on the other until it asks for a message.
 - Type in any message you want on one computer, then the other
 - if you enter one computer, you will see the message you typed in one computer (we'll call it A) in the other (computer B)
-- This points out a WIP "feature" of this project.

-# You can only send & receive one message at a time (as of now)

-## Yeah, the README says "messages", but this is my first time coding with Lua, so it will be a bit until I figure it out.
-If you have a suggestion/solution, feel free to make a pull request.
-- The network.lua program can only send and receive ONE message at a time before needing to be restarted.
-- It can also only receive ONE message at a time on R mode until needing a restart (of the program, not the computer)